Hardware And Software For Disabled Persons

 Document & Image Enlarger

-The Pace library has a new digital enlarger to assist patrons with visual impairments.
-This device will enlarge and display on screen any item which is placed under the camera.
-There are several additional high-contrast modes that may be helpful for patrons with some forms of color vision deficiency.
-This machine also has the ability to scan a document or page of text and read it aloud via text-to-speech software.
+The Pace and Emerald Coast libraries have a digital enlarger to assist patrons with visual impairments.
+This device will enlarge and display on-screen any item placed under the camera (documents, textbooks, checkbooks, electronics, etc).
+Several additional high-contrast modes may be helpful for patrons with some forms of color vision deficiency.
+This machine also can scan a document or page of text and read it aloud via text-to-speech software.

 Portable High Definition Magnifier